We've all heard the clichés about focusing on the customer...

 The quicker a customer gets to the right agent or rep, the faster their issue can be resolved, and the happier they’ll be.

-4 customer-oriented companies (that aren't Zappos) to inspire you
+Examples of customer-oriented companies (that aren’t Zappos)

 I know, I know.
 How can we talk about customer orientation without discussing Zappos?